-Figure 2.9 Determination of SOS day
+Figure 2.9Determination of SOS day

 Steps 6 and 7 determine the EOS day.
 They follow the similar logic as in steps 4 and 5.
 Figure 2.10 illustrates the process of determining the EOS day.
 In this case, the EOS day is equal to threshold day.